 Ingredients & Notes

 Want to go beyond a classic cold brew latte?
-Then these simple ingredients will make for perfect, healthy iced coffee drinks.
+These simple ingredients make for a perfect, healthy iced coffee drink; no specialty equipment needed.

 - Cold brew coffee: Use store-bought or make my cold brew coffee recipe.
 It's regular coffee beans soaked for 12-24 hours and then strained.
 It's a smooth coffee concentrate with less acidity than regular coffee, so it's easier on the tummy.
 And it lasts almost a week when stored in the fridge.